Tomicgun/Gravity-Waves-Analysis-Tool/UserGuide.md

 of Graphs.
 These results will be placed into a PDF which you can then download onto your computer for use outside of our website.

 ## How to Access
+This Website has been graciously been hosted for free, by the Suny Oswego Computer Science department and Dr.Tenbergen at http://moxie.cs.oswego.edu:10761/

+However if for some reason the link does not work or you wish to setup this website on your computer or a server below is a guide to deploy the website.

 ## Authors